 The 20th Annual MFP&T Festival will commence on Friday, Dec 15 in the art gallery of OMCA.
 The evening will showcase presentations by eminent artist and groups such as Northern California Gagaku Group, Soo Yeon Lyuh, Euphotic and Pet the Tiger.
 The performances, that will also mark the inauguration of The Acoustic Space Project of OMCA, will feature a metallophone created by Leon Schneiderman.

-The months of March through May in 2018 will see the second edition of Alt-Tuned Rock - a night of alternately tuned music on amplified electric instruments; Pacific Exchange with international performers, and a final event that will bring together Joo Won Park and Dennis Aman of The Living Earth Show, and a final event The Nature of Notation in partnership with Becoming Independent
+The months of March through May in 2018 will see the second edition of Alt-Tuned Rock - a night of alternately tuned music on amplified electric instruments; Pacific Exchange with international performers, Preludes, Fugues and Things with Joo Won Park and Dennis Aman of The Living Earth Show, and a final event The Nature of Notation in partnership with Becoming Independent

 The extended festival will, like before, celebrate music created with found objects and alternate tuning systems, but will offer a wider platform to connect cultures beyond SF Bay Area.

 All events, concerts and activities of the 20th Annual Music for People & Thingamajigs Festival were made possible through the support of California Arts Council, New Music USA, Zellerbach Family Foundation and generous donations by individuals across the Bay Area.